Clan MacCulloch: Origins in Plaids

 Another MacCulloch family, the MacCullochs of Plaids, established themselves in Easter Ross in the Scottish Highlands by the 14th century.
 They were first noted as followers of the Earl of Ross and Clan Ross, and also as septs of the Clan Munro.
 The MacCullochs intermarried with Clan Ross so frequently they were included in Ross genealogies.
 The family however, are believed to have originated outside the north-east, and there are some unsubstantiated claims of an ancestral connection with the Galloway MacCullochs.

 According to historian R.W Munro, if the Ross-shire MacCullochs had a Galloway origin then no details of it have been preserved, but it is possible that they came from some other part of Scotland.
-It is noteworthy, however, that the first record of a MacCulloch in Ross-shire was a 1431 inquest signed by Alexander MacCulloch who attached a seal bearing a shield, fretty, and apparent ermines similar to the coat of arms of the Galloway families.
+It is noteworthy, however, that an early record of a MacCulloch in Ross-shire was a 1431 inquest signed by Alexander MacCulloch who attached a seal bearing a shield, fretty, and apparent ermines similar to the coat of arms of the Galloway families.
+The first record appears to be a 1398 Earl of Ross charter witnessed by Alexaner McCulach.
 Plaids was formerly spelt Pladis, Pladdis, and the Pladdis.
 It is on the flat land on the coast to the east of Tain, about three quarters of a mile from the centre of the burgh.
 The estate gave its name to the territorial designation of the chiefly MacCulloch family of the North, who are recorded as land owners by documentary evidence from 1436 to 1552.
 In some early charters, Skardy is the designation used before Plaids came into use for the estate and although now obsolete as a place-name it has been equated with Hilton.
 What was known as Paul Mactire's Hill is near Plaids and was one of the 'court places' used by the Tain burgh.

 Several of the Ross-shire MacCullochs became Canons Regular of the Premonstratensian Order at Fearn Abbey in Ross-shire.